microsoft/grover-blocks/lowmc/INSTALL.md

 Instead, on Windows, opening a new instance of cmd.exe or PowerShell should be enough.

-Get python3 support (on windows you may want to write `py -m pip` instead of `pip3`)
+Get python3 support (on windows you may want to write `py -m pip` instead of `pip3`).

-An implicity dependency to get python3 support is to install Jupyter.
+An implicit dependency to get python3 support is to install Jupyter.
 This can be done in many ways, varying from system to system.
-One conservative and hopefully portable possibility is to run
+One conservative and hopefully portable possibility is to run the following.
 ```
 pip3 install jupyter --user
 ```